Carlos Santana Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (72 total, one per game).
+- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (72 total, one per game).

-- The lefty's last time out came on Thursday against the Pittsburgh Pirates, when he went six innings, surrendering five earned runs while allowing nine hits.
+- In his last outing on Friday against the Pittsburgh Pirates, the right-hander threw six innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.